Swapping heads

 spacing)?
 Can tach drive be adapted to mech Vs. electric?
 Impatience

-prevents me at the moment from waiting for the original type pieces to
+prevents me at the moment from waiting for the original type pieces to come

 available, but that might change.
 Any and all comments welcome.
 Thanking